Dependencies and prerequisites

 Note: Since this class is based on the Google Play services client library, make sure you install the latest version before using the sample apps or code snippets.
 To learn how to set up the client library with the latest version, see Setup in the Google Play services guide.

-- Learn how to retrieve the user's current location.
+- Learn how to retrieve the last known location of an Android device, which is usually equivalent to the user's current location.

 - Receiving Location Updates